atomist-skills/container-run-skill/docs/CONTRACT.md

 ### Regular Expression matching

-A container skill can write a Json file to `$ATOMIST_MATCHER_DIR` containing match instructions on how to extract problems from log output.
+A container skill can write a JSON file to `$ATOMIST_MATCHER_DIR` containing match instructions on how to extract problems from log output.

-The structure of the Json document needs to follow this TypeScript interface:
+The structure of the JSON document needs to follow this TypeScript interface:

 ```typescript
 export interface Matcher {